 Selects the sky projection to use.
-The options are Sin, Ait for Aitoff and Car or Car0 for Plate Carée.
+The options are Sin; Aitoff or Aitoff0 for Aitoff; and Car or Car0 for Plate Carrée.
 Sin is rotatable, the other two are essentially flat all-sky projections.
-Car has longitude=0 at the center of the plot, and Car0 has it at the left/right edge.
+Car and Aitoff have longitude=0 at the center of the plot, while Car0 and Aitoff0 have it at the left/right edge.